Moush-Sassoun-Bitlis – Migrant Workers, Emigration and Homecomings

 Excerpt from the Gharip Mshetsi novella by Raffi

-A street view of Scutari/Üsküdar, Istanbul.
-We can see the Atik Valide Mosque in the background (Source: L. de Launay, "Kijkjes in Konstantinopel", De Aarde en haar Volken, Haarlem, 1914).
+A street view of Istanbul.
+We can see the The New Mosque (Yeni Cami), originally named the Valide Sultan Mosque in the background (Source: L. de Launay, "Kijkjes in Konstantinopel", De Aarde en haar Volken, Haarlem, 1914).

 The phenomena of migrant work and emigration among the Armenians of Bitlis Province